After spending several semesters and tens of thousands on college, you finally reached your academic destination: graduation.

 - Complete an evening course at a local college or coding bootcamp

-- Start a side hustle like driving for Uber or creating your own blog
+- Start a side hustle like driving for Uber, freelancing on Upwork, or creating your own blog

 - Study for a certification exam or participate in a local meetup